rishabkumar7/CloudNotes/CDA.md

+# AWS Certfied Developer Associate
-# IAM: Identity and Access Management
+## IAM: Identity and Access Management

 When accessing AWS, the root account should **never** be used.
 Users must be created with the proper permissions.
 IAM is central to AWS.
 - Users: A physical person